symfony/symfony-docs/components/cache/cache_items.rst

 Cache Item Expiration
 ~~~~~~~~~~~~~~~~~~~~~

-By default cache items are stored "permanently", which in practice means "as long
+By default cache items are stored permanently.
+In practice, this "permanent
-as allowed by the cache implementation used".
+storage" can vary greatly depending on the type of cache being used, as
+explained in the :doc:`/cookbook/cache/cache_pools` article.

 However, in some applications it's common to use cache items with a shorter
 lifespan.
 Consider for example an application which caches the latest news just